cybermax-008/cybermax-008/README.md

 Beyond support, I independently build internal AI-powered tools and apps to streamline our workflows.
 I drive the full product lifecycle: pinpointing pain points, defining requirements, designing user experiences, developing solutions (using Python, Gemini, Zendesk APIs, n8n, and LLM agentic orchestration), and iterating based on team feedback.
 I prioritize features based on real input to ensure the tools I build deliver practical value.

 ## 🚀 Currently exploring:
+- Full stack dev in order to build apps on my own and also to understand AI generated code while build using Cursor or other LLM based platforms.
 -  Context driven prompt engineering
-- n8n Ai workflows
 - Building LLM based projects on general use-cases.
 Like AI KB assistants, RAG based Q/A bots, etc.)